 If you are intending to file for an expungement, it is highly advised that you contact a Columbus criminal defense attorney right away.
 An attorney can provide you with assistance throughout the filing process that can greatly increase your chances of an outcome in which your expungement is granted.

-Unfortunately, not all convictions are eligible for expunction, in Ohio there are what are called "prohibited offenses" and these are not eligible for an expunction, these include:
+Unfortunately, not all convictions are eligible for expunction.
+In Ohio there are "prohibited offenses" and these are not eligible for an expunction: such as:

 In many cases, when you apply for certain jobs, licenses, or housing, the person reviewing your application may look to see if you have a criminal record, and if they discover that you have one, they may choose not to hire you, or rent that apartment to you based on the information they find.
 However, once your record has been expunged, when you are asked about a criminal record, you can honestly say that you don't have one and you can ethically act as if an arrest and conviction never occurred.
 However, once your record is sealed, the following agencies still have access to your record: